The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Software Infrastructure

 Finally, the data is passed to one or more \code{DataHandler}s that can forward the data to the filesystem or any other external application, often via a network on in-process kernel socket, optionally in a compressed form.
 If multiple \code{DataHandler}s are present, they handle the same binary blob in parallel.
 New \code{Serializers} and \code{DataHandlers} can be added so that external applications can consume the data format they prefer.

-The \textit{lclstreamer} section of the configuration file determines which implementation of each component it should use.
-Each component entry in this section identifies a python class that implements the operations required by the component's interface.
-For example:

-With these configuration options, LCLStreamer reads psana1 data (\code{Psana1EventSource}), batches the data \\(\code{BatchProcessingPipeline}), serializes the data in a binary blob with the internal structure of an HDF5 file (\code{Hdf5Serializer}) and finally hands the binary blob to two data handlers: one that saves it as a file (\code{BinaryFileWritingDataHandler}) and one that streams it through a network socket (\code{BinaryDataStreamingDataHandler}).
+Since there are multiple choices for event sources, processing pipelines, data serializers, etc., each section of the configuration file is marked with a \textit{type} to select which implementation class it will use.

-Configuration options can be provided for each of the Python classes that implement the LCLStreamer components.
-For example, the configuration parameters for the \code{Hdf5Serializer} class, which implements the data serializer component, are defined by the \textit{Hdf5Serializer} entry in the \textit{data\_serializer} section:
+Next to the type selection, additional configuration options can also be provided to each of these implementation classes.
+For example, the \code{HDF5Serializer} class implements the data serializer interface.
+It serializes its input data into a binary string with the internal structure of an HDF5 file.
+Its configuration options can defined be when the \textit{data\_serializer} section selects the \textit{HDF5Serializer} type.

 Finally, the \textit{data\_sources} section of the configuration file defines the data that LCLStreamer extracts from every data event it processes.
 If a piece of information is part of the data event, but not included in the \textit{data\_sources} section, LCLStreamer will ignore it (filtering at read time).
 The \textit{data\_sources} section of the configuration file consists of a dictionary of data sources.
-Each entry has a key, which acts as a name that identifies the extracted data throughout the whole LCLStreamer data workflow, and a value, which is itelf a dictionary.
-This inner dictionary defines the nature of the data source (via the mandatory \textit{type} entry) and any other parameters needed to configure it.
-The type of a data source is the name of the Python class that implements it.
+Each entry's key acts as a variable name that identifies the extracted data throughout the whole LCLStreamer data workflow.
+The entry's associated dictionary defines the nature of the data source (via the mandatory \textit{type} entry) and any other parameters needed to configure the initial data extraction from the psana library.
+The type of a data source is the name of a Python class within LCLStreamer that implements extraction.